AWS Load Balancer

 • Security features

-Amazon VPC (Virtual Private Cloud) provides additional networking and security choices because of the ability to create and manage security groups.
-Non-internet load balancing can be done without public IP addresses, but it is also possible to set up an internet-facing load balancer.
-ALB supports Guardian-based safeguards against HTTP desync.
-Vulnerabilities linked to desync can now be guarded against without impacting the availability or latency of the service.
+ALB supports Guardian-based safeguards against HTTP desync, allowing vulnerabilities linked to desync to be guarded against without impacting the service’s availability or latency.
 Depending on the application’s design, customers can additionally select a tolerance threshold for questionable requests.

 For optimal security, consider setting up internet-facing load balancers with recommended rules for inbound and outbound traffic.
 When configuring internal load balancers, establish access controls based on VPC CIDR blocks and instance security groups.
 By following these best practices, you can fortify the authentication and access control mechanisms of your load balancers, bolstering the overall security of your applications and infrastructure.